in

 ● Certain Types of Red (Similar to peach, can look too retro)

-● Dark Brown (Dull combination with gray furniture)
+● Dark Brown (Dull combination)

 ● Black (Too bold and only for those rooms that can carry it)